 Also of interest is that Belle has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Belle telecommute to their jobs.
-Overall, about 13.91% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.91% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Belle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belle residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Belle include English, Irish, German, Scottish, and Swedish.